 It has been an essential requirement to extract highlighted text from PDF documents.
 Earlier it was possible to extract text from PDF documents on the basis of some specific regular expressions or by specifying a string to be searched.
 TextFragmentAbsorber and TextAbsorber classes of the API have been being used quite often and efficiently to serve the purpose.

 However, regarding the requirement of extracting highlighted text from PDF document, we have investigated the feature and introduced TextMarkupAnnotation.GetMarkedText() and TextMarkupAnnotation.GetMarkedTextFragments() methods in API.
-You can extract highlighted text from PDF document by filtering TextMarkupAnnotation and using mentioned methods.
+You can extract highlighted text from PDF document by filtering TextMarkupAnnotation and using the mentioned methods.
 An example, demonstrating the feature usage has also been showcased at following link of API documentation:

 Remove All Text from PDF Document

 In Aspose.PDF for .NET 18.6, new Aspose.Pdf.Operators.TextShowOperator() method has been introduced, in order to remove all text from PDF pages.
-Therefore, we recommend using this method to remove all text from PDF document, as it surely minimizes the time and works very fast.
+Therefore, we recommend using this method to remove all text from PDF documents, as it surely minimizes the time and works very fast.
 You can please check code sample in our API documentation, for using this feature of the API:

 Important API Changes

-In latest release of Aspose.PDF for .NET, all descendants of Aspose.Pdf.Operator were moved into namespace Aspose.Pdf.Operators.
+In the latest release of Aspose.PDF for .NET, all descendants of Aspose.Pdf.Operator were moved into namespace Aspose.Pdf.Operators.
 Thus ‘new Aspose.Pdf.Operators.GSave()’ should be used, instead of ‘new Aspose.Pdf.Operator.GSave()’.
-While upgrading to latest version of the API, you will need to upgrade your existing code where you have used previous Aspose.Pdf.Operator namespace.
+While upgrading to the latest version of the API, you will need to upgrade your existing code where you have used previous Aspose.Pdf.Operator namespace.

 In Aspose.PDF for .NET 18.6, we have also worked for introducing Accessibility Features, thus introduced new features as part of work on 508 compliance (WCAG):